Exercise 33 Review & Practice Sheet Endocrine System

 B. The Thyroid Gland: Metabolism's Maestro

 The thyroid gland produces thyroid hormones, thyroxine (T4) and triiodothyronine (T3), which regulate metabolism, growth, and development.
-Insufficient thyroid hormone production leads to hypothyroidism, characterized by fatigue, weight gain, and slowed metabolism.
+Consider this: insufficient thyroid hormone production leads to hypothyroidism, characterized by fatigue, weight gain, and slowed metabolism.
 Conversely, excessive production results in hyperthyroidism, causing weight loss, nervousness, and increased heart rate.
 The thyroid gland also produces calcitonin, which helps regulate calcium levels in the blood.

 C. The Parathyroid Glands: Calcium's Guardians

-These small glands located behind the thyroid produce parathyroid hormone (PTH), which plays a crucial role in maintaining calcium homeostasis.
+These small glands located behind the thyroid produce parathyroid hormone (PTH), which has a big impact in maintaining calcium homeostasis.
 PTH increases blood calcium levels by stimulating bone resorption (breakdown of bone tissue), increasing calcium absorption in the intestines, and enhancing calcium reabsorption in the kidneys.

 D. The Adrenal Glands: Stress Response and More